 To address the endogeneity issue, I employ multiple complementary strategies.
 My primary approach is to take advantage of timing-based event study methodologies.
 I identify an event as the first year in which a commuting zone (CZ) receives industrial robot imports, and then, I group CZs into cohorts based on these event years.
 To mitigate selection effects, I limit the sample to only CZs that import robots at some point.
 Therefore, the comparison group includes only CZs that import robots but do so later than the CZ under consideration.
 This method assumes that the timing of events is random and is not influenced by anticipation (pretreatment periods are not affected by future events) and that the outcomes for CZs importing robots and the comparison group follow parallel trends.
 I explore any systematic link between importation timing and observable factors to validate this assumption.
 Furthermore, I include granular industry-level trends to mitigate potential biases and account for industry-specific shocks, such as increasing competition.
-Assuming that the comparison groups and the specific fixed effects and trends account for unobservable shocks, I exploit the remaining exogenous variation arising from a combination of changes in robot supply (cost reduction and improved capabilities) and ulation of approximately 126 million people, 60 million of whom are of working age, among whom 62% participate in the labor force.
+Assuming that the comparison groups and the specific fixed effects and trends account for unobservable shocks, I exploit the remaining exogenous variation arising from a combination of changes in robot supply (cost reduction and improved capaulation of approximately 126 million people, 60 million of whom are of working age, among whom 62% participate in the labor force.

-regional disparities in automation suitability or historical trade ties.
+bilities) and exogenous variation in exposure across Mexican regions due to supply-side factors, like supply chain disruptions, random events at ports or shipping facilities, or differences in trade networks.
 For instance, when the cost of robots produced in Korea falls, producers with existing connections to Korean robot producers are likely to benefit first.